Mitch Garver Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9 to pace the league.
+- The Blue Jays pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.96 team ERA ranks ninth across all league pitching staffs.
+- The Blue Jays' 3.91 team ERA ranks ninth among all league pitching staffs.

-- Blue Jays pitchers combine to allow the third-most home runs in baseball (96 total, 1.4 per game).
+- The Blue Jays surrender the third-most home runs in baseball (97 total, 1.4 per game).

-- His most recent time out was on Sunday against the Minnesota Twins, when the righty tossed 4 2/3 innings, surrendering six earned runs while allowing seven hits.
+- The righty's last time out was on Saturday against the Texas Rangers, when he tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.